ic3Dragon/sew-what/readme.md

 ## Description

-  This is a passion project made to help me and other hobby-sewers keep all their digital hobby files in neat order.
+  This is a passion project made to help me and other sewers keep all their digital sewing patterns in neat order.
+  It also let's you search for and explore patterns from a few of the most popular online pattern creators and will let you save them to your collection.

 ## Tech Stack